asantora05/grai.build/docs/DATA_LOADING.md

 ## 🎁 Quick Start with Sample Data

-When you run `grai init`, sample CSV files are automatically created for you:
+When you run `grai init`, sample CSV files and a loading script are automatically created:

 ```
 your-project/